KU men’s basketball reveals new uniforms on Twitter

 The biggest change is the large stripe all the way down the side of the uniform.

 The basketball season officially kicks off with Late Night in the Phog Friday, Oct.
-14. Shaquille O’Neal will preform as DJ Diesel.
+14. Shaquille O’Neal will perform as DJ Diesel.

 📲 Download the FOX4 News app to stay updated on the go.